H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Overview of our convex integration scheme

 Regarding the last term in (\ref{ec R intro}), as is standard in convex integration, we would like to use the low frequency terms in the product $w_{q+1}\otimes w_{q+1}$ to cancel the previous Reynolds stress.
 More specifically, we would like to have

 where the high-frequency terms will be under control due to (\ref{cancelaciones theta intro 1}).
-To achieve this, we use (\ref{geometric lemma}) with a suitable choice of $p_{q+1}$ to write the previous Reynolds stress as a sum of simple terms:
+To achieve this, we use \cref{geometric lemma} with a suitable choice of $p_{q+1}$ to write the previous Reynolds stress as a sum of simple terms:

-where $\gamma_j\in C^\infty_c(\RR^3\times[0,T])$ are certain amplitudes and $\zeta_j\in \RR^3$ are fixed unitary vectors.
-With a proper choice of the parameters, a perturbation like (\ref{approx wq+1}) can be used to cancel one of the components in the previous decomposition.
-However, it can only cancel one because we have restricted $w_{q+1}$ to a single direction $\zeta$.
-The reason for this limitation is that our construction requires that the phases $\theta_m$ do not change too much under the action of the diffeomorphism, which is achieved by restricting $\phi^{q+1}_t-\Id$ to a single direction.
+where $\gamma_{qj}\in C^\infty_c(\RR^3\times[0,T])$ are certain amplitudes and $\zeta_j\in \RR^3$ are fixed unitary vectors.
+With a proper choice of the parameters, a perturbation like (\ref{approx wq+1}) can be used to cancel the previous Reynolds stress $R_q$, up to some small errors.

-Since we can only cancel the elements in the decomposition (\ref{descomposición geométrica R intro}) one at a time, the process to construct the $(q+1)$-th subsolution from the $q$-th subsolution is more complex than described here, as it has to be broken down into six smaller steps.

 The diffeomorphism $\phi^{q+1}$ can be engineered to produce the desired perturbation of the velocity to first order, but there will be an extra term $w_\phi$.
 This term, which arises from the fact that the new velocity is defined through a diffeomorphism, is problematic and genuinely non-standard.
 Controlling $w_\phi$ is the main challenge of this construction because it is given implicitly by a long, complicated formula involving components that are themselves also not explicit.
 It is particularly challenging to estimate the term $\mathcal{R}\partial_t w_\phi$, where the operator $\mathcal{R}$ is a right-inverse of the divergence defined in \cref{appendix divergence}.
 We can only expect good estimates for the operator $\mathcal{R}\partial_t$ when applied to functions that oscillate in space-time in a particular manner.
 Verifying these estimates for $w_\phi$ is highly nontrivial due to the non-explicit nature of many of its components.